ssimic1144/dicom_image_reconstruction_pytorch/README.md

 ### Step 0

 Acquire DICOM files, which will be used for traning and testing the neural network(NN).
-Put the DICOM file for which you want to generate missing projection in separate directory and don't use it during training neural network.
+Put the DICOM file for which you want to generate missing projection in separate directory and don't use it during neural network training.

 ### Step 1